Backtracking

 The problem can be solved using backtracking, a technique often used to solve combination and permutation problems.
 Here's a step-by-step explanation of the algorithm:

-• Start the backtracking process by calling the backtrack() function with the initial parameters: candidates array, target value, starting index, path list, and result list.
+function with the initial parameters: candidates array, target value, starting index, path list, and result list.Inside the

-• Inside the backtrack() function, if the target value becomes 0, it means we have found a valid combination that sums up to the target.
-So, we add the current combination (stored in the path list) to the result list.
+function, if the target value becomes 0, it means we have found a valid combination that sums up to the target.
+So, we add the current combination (stored in the path list) to the result list.Iterate through the candidates array from the current start index.
+If the current candidate is greater than the target value, break out of the loop because any subsequent candidates will also be greater.

-• After the recursive call, remove the last added candidate from the path list to try different candidates for the same target value.
+function with the updated target value (subtracting the current candidate) and the same start index as we can reuse the same candidate.After the recursive call, remove the last added candidate from the path list to try different candidates for the same target value.

 During an interview, it is important to communicate the approach and thought process clearly.
 Start by understanding the problem statement and define the input/output requirements.
 Then explain the chosen algorithm (backtracking in this case) and its efficiency.
 Break down the problem into smaller logical steps and discuss the implementation details.